Physical Performance Tests

 3-Meter Walk Test

-The 3-Meter Walk Test measures gait speed over a short distance as an indicator of mobility and physical function.
-The participant walks 3 meters at their usual pace while being timed.
-Gait speed (meters/second) is calculated from the result.
+The 3-Meter Walk Test measures gait speed as an indicator of mobility and physical function.
+The participant walks 3 meters at their usual pace, timed.
+Gait speed (meters/second) is derived from the result.

-In accelerometry data, the 3-meter walk produces a short burst of rhythmic tri-axial oscillations corresponding to gait cycles.
+In accelerometry data: a short burst of rhythmic tri-axial oscillations matching the gait cycle.

 3-Meter Walk signal pattern

 Annotation segments.
-The 3-Meter Walk is typically annotated as a single segment covering the full walk.
-In some protocols the participant may perform multiple trials; in that case, each trial is a separate segment within the activity episode, and the annotator selects the most representative trial for scoring.
+Usually one segment for the full walk.
+If the protocol has multiple trials, each trial is a separate segment within the episode, and the annotator picks the cleanest one for scoring.

 References